 The birthplace of the mythical god Aphrodite, Paphos is home to other archaeological sites including Kato Archaeology Park and St Paul’s Pillar.

-A family go to in Paphos is the Aphrodite Water Park.
+Families or thrill seekers should definitely visit Aphrodite Water Park.
 It’s largest water park in Cyprus, featuring 17 attractions.
-For adrenaline junkies try going on the high speed plunges, and for the non-adrenaline seekers relax on the Lazy River, a slow ride which will take you beneath waterfalls and fountains.
+For adrenaline junkies try going on the high speed plunges, and for the non-adrenaline seekers relax on the Lazy River, a slow ride which will floats beneath waterfalls and fountains.

 Popular food in Cyprus

 Meze is a popular and delicious traditional Greek cuisine.
 A Meze traditionally means appetiser but in Cyprus it’s a big meal.
 This popular food in Cyprus is presented in a platter, in which you can indulge in cheese, vegetables and meats such as keftedes (meatballs), loukaniko (sausages) and kebabs.

 When visiting Cyprus here are some helpful tips to help you: